FFAR Awards 100th Grant to Support Sustainable Agriculture in Blackfeet Nation

 Executive Director Emeritus

 FFAR’s Seeding Solutions grant program is an open call for bold ideas that address pressing food and agriculture issues in one of the Foundation’s Challenge Areas.
-This research supports FFAR’s Health-Agriculture Nexus Challenge Area, which aims to reduce food and nutritional insecurity and improve human health in the United States and around the globe.
+This research supports FFAR’s Health-Agriculture Nexus Challenge Areas, which aims to reduce food and nutritional insecurity and improve human health in the United States and around the globe.

 ###